Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 "It's entirely appropriate for persons interested in est to be interested also in Zen." ...

-This essay, Everything's New Yet Nothing's Changed: The Implication, is the seventeenth in a group of twenty one on Nothing: Is is also the eleventh in an open group on Zen: I am indebted to Anne Peterson who contributed material for this conversation.
+This essay, Everything's New Yet Nothing's Changed: The Implication, is the seventeenth in a group of twenty two on Nothing: Is is also the eleventh in an open group on Zen:

 If, when you consider participating in Werner's work for the first time, you were to ask me what you'll get out of it (looking to me to cast the deciding vote), I would say "Nothing!".
 Many of us will struggle with a Zen answer like that.
 We'll go straight from "Well, if I'll get nothing out of it ..." to "... then why bother?" real fast.